salvedojuliao/50-projects/README.md

 # 50-projects
-Link to repository with all projetcs: https://github.com/bradtraversy/50projects50days
+Link to repository with all projects: https://github.com/bradtraversy/50projects50days